-After the directories are created, NetBackup creates log files in the directory that are associated with each process.
+After the directories are created, NetBackup creates log files in the directory that is associated with each process.
 A debug log file is created when the process begins.
+Each log file grows to a certain size before the NetBackup process closes it and creates a new log file.